Skip to content

 Database Browser

 The Database Browser is a versatile tool designed for viewing database structures and modifying permissions.
-It operates on multiple levels to provide detailed access and control.
-We can distinguish the following sections:
+Click here for more information.

 Secrets Manager